mandriva-management-console/mmc/doc/source/pulse2/config/config_glpi.rst

 Option name          Description                                                                                                                     Optional Default value
 ==================== =============================================================================================================================== ======== ==========================
-exclude              users that are never going to be provisioned                                                                                    yes      root doauth               Before provisioning, should we perform a GLPI authentication to create or update the user's informations in the GLPI database ? yes      1 profile_acl_profileX MMC web interface ACLs definition according to the user GLPI profile                                                            yes      :##:base#main#default profile_order        If the user belong to more than one profile, the first profile of this list will be used                                        yes      profile1 profile2 profile3
+exclude              users that are never going to be provisioned                                                                                    yes      root profile_acl_profileX MMC web interface ACLs definition according to the user GLPI profile                                                            yes      :##:base#main#default profile_order        If the user belong to more than one profile, the first profile of this list will be used                                        yes      profile1 profile2 profile3
 ==================== =============================================================================================================================== ======== ==========================